httpwg/http-extensions/draft-ietf-httpbis-replay.md

    anti-replay techniques reduce but don't completely eliminate the chance of data being replayed and ensure a fixed upper limit to the number of replays.

-2. The server can reject early data.
+2. The server can reject early data at the TLS layer.
 A server cannot selectively reject early data, so this results in all requests sent in early data being discarded.

 3. The server can choose to delay processing of early data until after the TLS handshake completes.
 By deferring processing, it can ensure that only a